mlaursen/release-script/README.md

   // If there is a custom build command for releases. `build` is the default
   // buildCommand: "build",

-  // An optional flag if the build step should be skipped. `false` by default
+  // An optional flag if the build step should be skipped. `!buildCommand` by default
   // skipBuild: process.argv.includes("--skip-build"),

   // This is useful for monorepos where only a single Github release needs to